Code-Institute-Submissions/amcali-project-2/README.md

 - [Global Solar UV Index (.pdf file)](https://apps.who.int/iris/bitstream/handle/10665/42459/9241590076.pdf;jsessionid=AE8115B74FAB79A3811A1D3FEAC0652D?sequence=1)

 ### Dataset
+The JSON file dataset were copied from the WHO website: [UV Index: UV Measurements](https://www.who.int/uv/intersunprogramme/activities/uv_index/en/index3.html)

 ### Media
-- The photos used in this site were obtained from ...
+- The video used in the "About" section was taken from [Youtube](https://www.youtube.com/).
+The link to the video is available [here](https://www.youtube.com/embed/WyWZ6RZkWrg), which is from the [Trinidad and Tobago Meterological Service](https://metoffice.gov.tt).

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from the [World Health Organisation (WHO)](https://www.who.int).